Budibase/website/content/integration/couchdb/index.md

 +++
 date = "2020-03-12"
-title = "CouchDB integration with Budibase | Data source for building business apps" page_title = "CouchDB" categories = ["data"] description = "Use Apache CouchDB as your data source for your Budibase applications. "
+title = "CouchDB integration with Budibase" page_title = "CouchDB"
+categories = ["data"]
+description = "Use Apache CouchDB as your data source for your Budibase applications. "